BR-300 Industrial ROV 300m

 Maintains selected inspection depth automatically and compensates vertical drift during long inspection passes.

-Integrated Sensors
+Integrated Sensors and Navigation

 - Depth sensor